tshrmthw/PacmanAI/README.md

 Implementation includes standard machine learning classification algorithms using Naive Bayes, Perceptron, and MIRA models to classify digits.
 Extention of this has been coded up as well by implementing a behavioral cloning Pacman agent.

-##### Implementation of various AI techniques to solve pacman game.
-It is part of CS188 AI course from UCB. more info at http://ai.berkeley.edu/
+##### Implementation of various AI techniques to solve pacman game with specific improvements on base code sections.
+It is part of CS188 AI course from UCB.
+More information on the base project can be found at http://ai.berkeley.edu/